devlinjunker/template.hapi.rest/README.setup.md

 install both in order to update the dependency graph.
 I didn't include these in the package.json dependencies because I felt this is more than is needed to develop a working app or even write basic documentation.

-Install madge with `npm install madge` and install graphviz with `brew install graphviz` or `port install graphviz` (for OSX)
+Install madge with `npm install -g madge` and install graphviz with `brew install graphviz` or `port install graphviz` (for OSX)

 I split this out to a separate npm script: `npm run doc-image`